hellerve/blog/wip/Job_Hunting.md

 ## Looking for jobs

 The Recurse Center is, among many other things, great if you’re looking for work.
-It’s their primary means of funding themselves, and by now they have a few great partners assembled.
+It’s their primary means of funding themselves, and by now they've garnered a few great partners.
 That said, many of these jobs are only interesting if you either live in the US or are looking to relocate there soon.
-While it would be easier for me to do that than for many other people—what with my wife being a US citizen and all—she is not interested in moving back there and neither am I—no offense, US-based folks.
+While it would be easier for me to do that than for many other people—what with my wife being a US citizen and all—she is not interested in moving back there, and neither am I—no offense, US-based folks.

 Nonetheless, we workshopped my résumé a little—you can check it out